New hurricane brewing in the Atlantic — and she's a monster

 And by land, Feltgen said he means the easternmost island in the Caribbean Sea.

-Does Irma, the fourth hurricane of the season, pose a threat to the U.S.?
+Does Irma, the fourth hurricane of the season, pose a new threat to the U.S.?

 “We don’t have an answer for that yet,” Feltgen said.
 “It’s way too soon to say with any certainty how this will affect the United States.”